Seongyeol Yi

 count++;

-countElement.textContent = count.toString();
+textElement.textContent = count.toString();

 }

-Building an E-commerce Site with DOM API
+Building a Shop with the DOM API

 Products